ford-jones/lazarus/docs/api-reference.md

 #### int loadConfig()
 Binds a shader program to the current active window's OpenGL Context and loads a render configuration based on values set in the global scope (see: `GlobalsManager`).

+#### int resize(int width, int height)
+Sets the window to the specified `width` and `height`.

+Params:
+> **width:** *The desired window width.* \
+> **height:** *The desired window height.*

+#### int toggleFullscreen()
+Sets the viewport to the size of the monitor / display if it's currently in windowed-mode.
+If fullscreen is already active, converts the viewport to windowed-mode.
+When switching out of fullscreen the new frame will be what it was prior to resize.
+If the size was never specified (*e.g. because the application was launched with `GlobalsManager::setLaunchInFullscreen(true)`*) then the window will take up the full size of the monitor / display.

 #### int open()
 Opens the active window.